 The firewall also masks common ports that are frequently used to attack networks.
 These ports appear to be "stealth" meaning that for all intents and purposes, they do not exist to a would-be hacker.
-You can turn the firewall function off if needed; however, it is recommended that you leave the firewall enabled.
 Disabling the firewall protection will not leave your network completely vulnerable to hacker attacks, but it is recommended that you leave the firewall enabled.